D'Alembert's Dream: Second dialogue

 The second dialogue takes place the next morning at d'Alembert's apartment, where the sleeping d'Alembert is being watched over by Mademoiselle de l’Espinasse.
 She has called for the doctor Bordeu, and explains to him that d'Alembert returned the previous night in an agitated state, and that when he went to sleep he started dreaming, ranting without waking up about some of the topics that had been broached in the conversation with Diderot.

 She wrote down what he said as he was dreaming, and the remainder of the dialogue takes the form of a conversation between l’Espinasse and Bordeu, in which she often reads from her notes of d'Alembert's somniloquy, with occasional interventions by the sleeping or waking d'Alembert.

 The first problem addressed is that of the unity of multi-cellular organisms.
 How can the unification of many tiny living cells add up to a being with a sense of individuality, like a human?
 Traditional explanations reference the soul, but this dialogue attempts to offer a materialist account.
 Between the three interlocutors, the example is put forward of a cluster of bees on a branch, in which stimulating one bee incites that bee to move and stimulate her neighbors, which move in turn, and so on, such that the cluster as a whole reacts to stimulation in any part of it.
 At this point, in an aside, the dreaming d'Alembert expresses his support for John Turberville Needham's theory of spontaneous generation, which would explain the existence of life without need of divine intervention.

 L’Espinasse, addressing the problem of the unity of the organism, goes on to offer the analogy of a spider at the center of its web.
 Just as the spider reacts to its web being touched, so some part of the brain can feel and react to stimulation in the various parts of the body.
 Expanding upon the idea of the body as a bundle of threads, Bordeu describes many cases of bodily deformity, explaining how in each case the reason for the deformity was a physical derangement or damage of part of the body's physical network of fibers.
-He also references a trepanning patient whose brain function changes depending on whether nor not pressure is being applied to his brain, emphasizing the physical, material basis of thought and action.
+He also references a trepanning patient whose brain function changes depending on whether or not pressure is being applied to his brain, emphasizing the physical, material basis of thought and action.

 After various other digressions and reflections, the dialogue ends with l’Espinasse inviting Bordeu to lunch, anticipating the mise en scène of the final dialogue.